JoanneGaeunSon/Moon/about/index.md

 ## About the Content

 I am currently studying abroad in Florence, and will move on to Sicily and Barcelona in the next 15 weeks!
 Throughout my time here I will be flying/training to other European countries.
-Expect many food pictures, reviews, how-to posts, reflections, and other random musings that I have throughout my time here.
+Expect many food pictures, reviews, how-to'a, reflections, and other random musings that I have throughout my time here.
 Requests for certain posts are definitely welcome!
 I am very new to the blog scene so please bear with me as I develop my blogging style :)

 ## About the Tech